Six crucial questions for real-time data readiness

 - Accelerated incident resolution.
 Governed data is data with fewer surprises and more transparency.
-It allows you to sort through evidence more quickly, get to the facts faster, and jumpstart investigation of an incident that has occurred.
+It allows you to sort through evidence more quickly, gets to the facts faster, and jumpstart the investigation of an incident that has occurred.

 - Reduced risk.
 When your governance program enables you to find and remove unauthorized or unsecured copies of sensitive data, you reduce the risk of insider abuse and other malicious breaches.

 When you take steps to make all your organization’s data instantly visible, searchable, and able to be analyzed, you’re simultaneously making major strides toward governance and compliance.